Seversky P-35: Design and development

 The P&W also failed to deliver its rated power as it put out only 738 hp, and top speed was again well below 300 mph.
 While more expensive than the Curtiss and Vought designs, the Seversky was a clear winner of the Air Corps' competition, with an order for 77 P-35 fighters and spare parts equivalent to eight airplanes being placed on 16 June 1936 at a cost of $1,636,250.
 Modifications from SEV-1XP to production P-35 standard included partial instead of complete mainwheel fairings and seven degrees of dihedral to the outer wing panels.

 The first production P-35 was delivered to the USAAC in May 1937, preceded by a company owned pre-production aircraft and demonstrator, the AP-1.
 Only 76 P-35s were built, delivery being completed in August 1938, with the 77th aircraft finished as the prototype XP-41.
 When it wanted further fighters in 1937, the Air Corps, who were unhappy with both the slow delivery of the P-35, and sale of 2PA two-seat aircraft to the Japanese Navy, ordered 210 Curtiss P-36s.

 Also in 1937, a P-35 with naval equipment was supplied to the United States Navy for a design competition to replace the Navy's biplane fighters with an all-metal monoplane.
-Contrary to usual Navy practice, the single test aircraft was not assigned a formal Navy serial number nor a type designation; it was instead operated under civil aircraft registration as NX1254 and called the NF-1, a company designation standing for "Naval Fighter One".
+Contrary to usual Navy practice, the single test aircraft was assigned neither a formal Navy serial number nor a type designation; it was instead operated under civil aircraft registration as NX1254 and called the NF-1, a company designation standing for "Naval Fighter One".
 The prototype competed against the Brewster F2A and Grumman F4F, but was found unsatisfactory, with the F2A being ordered into production.
 (Note: The original Grumman XF4F-1 was a biplane like preceding Grumman fighters, and it lost the competition because its projected performance was inferior to the monoplanes.
 Grumman redesigned the F4F as a monoplane and the Navy ordered it as a contingency; the monoplane F4F proved superior to the F2A in service and eclipsed it.)
-According to some sources, the type designation of FN was assigned to the Seversky under the 1922 United States Navy aircraft designation system, (Note: Swanborough and Bowers note that the U.S. Navy type designation of FN was conflicting, having been assigned to a Naval Aircraft Factory (NAF) fighter project that was canceled before a prototype was built; the manufacturer's identification letter of "N" was nominally assigned to NAF aircraft.
+According to some sources, the type designation of FN was assigned to the Seversky under the 1922 United States Navy aircraft designation system, (Note: Swanborough and Bowers note that the US Navy type designation of FN was conflicting, having been assigned to a Naval Aircraft Factory (NAF) fighter project that was canceled before a prototype was built; the manufacturer's identification letter of "N" was nominally assigned to NAF aircraft.
 Although most of the identification letters were assigned to multiple manufacturers, the authors list no letter as having been assigned to Seversky.) but others claim this is in error.